Kaiju No. 8: Critical reception

 The series premiere was positively received.
-In a series of positive reviews for Anime News Network, Rebecca Silverman praised the art, animation and music saying that the series treads familiar territory but that "it's very comfortably working within the bounds of its genre and having fun with them."
+Writing for Anime News Network, Rebecca Silverman praised the art, animation and music saying that the series treads familiar territory but that "it's very comfortably working within the bounds of its genre."
 James Beckett complemented Production I.G for successfully balancing comedic elements of the story with "wonderful and weighty little beats that sell the entire world that much more effectively."
 Nicholas Dupree praised the show's action sequences and worldbuilding, noting that Kafka is a character who is easy to root for while Richard Eisenbeis praised the animation, specifically the detailed and realistic depiction of kaiju fights and their dissection, although he found the character designs to be simplistic.
 Digital Spys Janet A Leigh praised the series' premiere for its animation and action, comparing its premise to Attack on Titan but with a more light-hearted tone.
 Toussaint Egan of Polygon similarly described the series' premise as a combination of My Hero Academia and Pacific Rim while praising its tone, dramatic moments, action and art direction.

-Grant Jones of Anime News Network wrote positively about the first season with high praise for the season's second half.
+In a series of reviews of the first season, Grant Jones of Anime News Network first season offered praise for the season's second half.
 (Note: Reviews:) Episode 6 ("Sagamihara Neutralization Operation at Daybreak") provided story elements that expanded upon the world of the series.
 Episode 8 ("Welcome to the Defense Force") was a highlight due to a well animated fight scene between Kafka and Soshiro, for providing depth to supporting characters and for increased tension due to Kafka's secret identity nearly being revealed.
 Episode 10 ("Secret Revealed") was praised for the surprising development of Kafka revealing his kaiju form to the Defense Force as Jones expected this to happen much later.
 The final two episodes were praised for their overall presentation in terms of animation, direction and storyboarding with the eleventh episode ("Kaiju No. 8 Captured") bringing the "visual fidelity to the highest levels in the season thus far" while the final episode ("Kafka Hibino") provided an effective cliffhanger for the second season.
 Criticisms of the season were aimed at the character designs which were described as "rather bland" and "very flat."
 Episode 3 ("Revenge Match") was seen as a low point of the season due to its reliance on tropes and its "lackluster" animation.
 Isaiah Colbert of IGN wrote positively of the first season saying that even though the series follows standard tropes of "other shōnen anime," its balance of action and drama allowed for "character-rich moments" that added depth and intrigue to the story.